docker/docs/compose/production.md

 - Specifying a restart policy (e.g., `restart: always`) to avoid downtime
 - Adding extra services (e.g., a log aggregator)

-For this reason, you'll probably want to define an additional Compose file, say `production.yml`, which specifies production-appropriate configuration.
+For this reason, consider defining an additional Compose file, say `production.yml`, which specifies production-appropriate configuration.
 This configuration file only needs to include the changes you'd like to make from the original Compose file.
 The additional Compose file